ladyisatis/one-pace-metadata/README.md

 - **data.yml**: Main file but in YAML form instead of JSON form.
   - [https://raw.githubusercontent.com/ladyisatis/one-pace-metadata/refs/heads/main/data.yml](https://raw.githubusercontent.com/ladyisatis/one-pace-metadata/refs/heads/main/data.yml)

-The most pertinent values for this will be `last_update` which is compatible with Python's datetime parser, `last_update_ts` which is compatible with JavaScript's `new Date` parser, and `base_url` in case the metadata provider location changes and there needs to be a reference point for downloading posters.
+The most pertinent values for this will be `last_update` which is compatible with Python's datetime parser, `last_update_ts` in Unix epoch timestamp format as a float, and `base_url` in case the metadata provider location changes and there needs to be a reference point for downloading posters.

 These are sourced from these files: